lokeshnaik808/MLCForFontStyleClassification_ThesisCode/README.md

-# Multi-Label Classification for Font Style Recognition
+# Multi-Label Classification for Font Style Recognition Thesis Code

+## Metadata

 **Note**: Due to Github size constraints, the files have been compressed and uploaded.
 Please extract the two files (ThesisCodeLokeshNaik.7z and contents.7z) before further processing.